 A simple solution is for cohabitees to enter into a Cohabitation Agreement.
 This can then be relied upon in the future if the relationship comes to an end, avoiding unnecessary stress and drawn out, and costly legal proceedings.

 A Cohabitation Agreement is a document that regulates what should happen to your assets and finances, as well as provisions for the care of any children, if you and your partner separate.
 It can also be used to state how your finances will be managed during the time you are together, for example, to set out the amount that you will each contribute to household bills or mortgage repayments.

 Cohabitation Agreements can provide a range of benefits for couples who live together.
 You can choose to put in place provisions so that a wealthier partner will provide maintenance payments if the relationship ends, or state what will happen to specific assets.
 This could mean that one partner will be entitled to continue living in the family home, or that the property will be sold and the profits shared.

 Cohabitation Agreements are not automatically legally binding.
 However, the courts will usually adhere to the terms of any agreement if it is properly drafted and fair to both partners.
 Both parties must receive independent legal advice before signing a Cohabitation Agreement.

 We can support you to draft a formal agreement or provide appropriate legal advice if your partner's solicitor has already prepared an agreement.
-Whatever your requirements, at Goodsells Solicitors, as experts in Family Law, we are on hand to help.
+Whatever your requirements, at Goodsells Family Law, as experts in Family Law, we are on hand to help.

 Contact Our Family Law Solicitor in Clapham, London

-For specialist legal advice on preparing a Cohabitation Agreement, call Goodsells Solicitors on 020 7622 2221 or complete our online enquiry form.
+For specialist legal advice on preparing a Cohabitation Agreement, call Goodsells Family Law on 020 7622 2221 or complete our online enquiry form.